As a teenager I once spent a few hours abreast of a sensei.

 Ken told me that in his spare time he taught American kids kung-fu, but it is fair to say he was not impressed by the typical American mind, and he embarked on several lengthy diatribes on the banality of American culture.
 I stood entranced throughout, in awe of this learned, multi-cultural killing machine.
 I asked him if he would teach me the secret of kung-fu via email, a proposition to which he agreed, on the condition that I keep him supplied with my conspiracy theories, which he seemed to find very entertaining.

-Shortly later my mother came by to collect me for dinner.
-I reluctantly left my new hero in the games room, and my last ever memory of Ken is him attacking a steel pillar with his pool cue, which he wielded as if were a deadly quarterstaff.
+Shortly after my mother came by to collect me for dinner.
+Reluctantly I left my new hero in the games room, and my last ever memory of Ken is him attacking a steel pillar with his pool cue.

 Though he is by now a distant memory, I still think of Ken every now and again.
 Whenever I hear the struggling tones of a deep-voiced Oriental getting to grips with English.
 Whenever I spot a mixed-race barman at leisure.
 Whenever I see someone with a pool cue, or any time I look at a hotel.
-At such times my mind is transported back to that games room, and the magical meeting with the half-deaf semi-Japanese sensei.
+On these occasions my mind is transported back to that sweaty games room, and the magical meeting with the half-deaf semi-Japanese sensei.

 *Please forgive me that I am forced to spell his name phonetically, as I never saw it written down and am unfamiliar with the rapid tongue of Nippon.